therickybobbeh/hasurra-apollo-explore/labs/phase-8-promptql/README.md

-# Phase 4: PromptQL + AI Integration
+# Phase 8: PromptQL with Hasura DDN (Local Development)

-**Build an AI-powered natural language query interface using OpenAI or Anthropic Claude**
+**Add AI-powered natural language queries to your locally running ClaimSight GraphQL API**

-Learn how to create a production-ready natural language to SQL interface with query validation, security, and a chat-style UI.
+Learn how to enable Hasura's native PromptQL feature to chat with your data using natural language - all running locally on your machine with your own Anthropic API key.

 ---